Have you ever thought about becoming a freelance proofreader?

 As a freelance proofreader, much of your job will be to keep your clients happy.

 This includes keeping the deadlines, communicating swiftly, suggesting improvements in the editorial process, and being available to take on new tasks.
+Your contact is likely to be an editor of the company you’re working with.
+That’s it for starters.
+Now let’s quickly shed some light on the difference between a proofreader and an editor.

 2. Proofreader vs. Editor